aws-amplify/amplify-data/packages/benches/README.md

 Additionally, there is no way to re-use schema instantation (e.g. a helper function called by each benchmark to avoid repeating the schema in each test), as this changes the instantiation count output.

+### patterns

+This folder demonstrates the baseline performance various typing patterns like maps, merging, conditional types, inferred types, and other combinations of patterns we use in this repository.

+When trying new patterns or approaching refactors, it's a good idea to create a new pattern here to demonstrate how it works and what hows its performance compares to other patterns.

 ### p50